Depending on which bra your are about to measure you will be asked for any of these measurements:

 We are measuring the actual size of the underwire NOT the wire channel which could have extra empty fabric.

-When the bra is at rest, measure the distance at the closest point of the cups making sure that the center gore is not deformed.
+When the bra is at rest, measure the distance at the point where the cups are the closest together making sure that the center gore is not deformed.
+This should include the wires and the wire casing.

 This measurement will be useful to look for bras for breasts that are closer or separate to each other.